 Welcome to my website!

-I am a PhD candidate at the University of Colorado Boulder in the Department of Geological Sciences.
+I earned my PhD in Spring 2019 from the University of Colorado Boulder Department of Geological Sciences.
 Here you can find some highlights of my research, teaching, and mentorship, as well as a little bit about my background and my up-to-date contact information.

 I’ve been passionate about science since I was 3 years old.
 According to my mom, I told her that I wanted to walk on the rings of Saturn, but to not worry because I’d bring my car-seat to be safe.
 Although I now realize that walking on the rings of Saturn is not particularly feasible, my passion for scientific discovery and exploration has not abated.
 Ultimately, my interests fell less with what is happening on other planets, and more with understanding the physical processes that govern our own – Earth.